skylight-hq/skylight.digital/_blog_posts/kin_lane_interview.md

 **Chris Cairns: What have you worked on so far?**

 **Kin Lane:** Thus far, I've been supporting clients at the Centers for Medicare & Medicaid Services with improving the way that they govern and deliver APIs.
-More specifically, helping to establish a strategy for defining and delivering microservices, with an API governance program in place to help ensure all services are delivered and managed in a consistent and scalable way.
-We will be scaling the approach so that it can be applied across multiple projects, as more projects take up a microservices as a way of delivering government services.
+More specifically, I've been helping to establish a strategy for defining and delivering microservices with an API governance program in place to help ensure all services are delivered and managed in a consistent and scalable way.
+We'll be scaling the approach so that it can be applied across multiple projects, especially as more projects take up microservices as a way of delivering government services.

 **Chris Cairns: What was most surprising to you about joining Skylight?**